improbable-research/keanu/docs/doc_templates/tensors.md

 We do not expose Tensors in the Python API.
 Numpy provides the same concept through its `ndarray` class.

 Most of the operations that used Tensor within Java can be replaced with `ndarray` in Python.
-For example, to create a vertex.
+For example, to create a vertex:

 ```python
 {% snippet PythonVertexFromNDArray %}